zentala/ideas.zentala.io/posts/tracking-urban-vandalism.md

 This is exactly the kind of project that demonstrates the advantages of common digitalization - it provides both standardization benefits and cost-sharing opportunities across the EU.

-## Privacy and Legal Considerations

-Of course, any such system would need to carefully balance enforcement with privacy rights and legal considerations.
-Questions we'd need to address include:

-*   Data protection and storage under GDPR guidelines
-*   Due process in identification and prosecution
-*   Integration with existing law enforcement systems

-## Moving Forward

-While this might seem like an extensive response to graffiti, it represents an efficient way to address a persistent urban problem.
-The combination of unlimited statute of limitations and a comprehensive European database creates a strong deterrent effect while providing cities with a mechanism for cost recovery.

-What are your thoughts on this approach?
-Would this systematic tracking and deterrence system help reduce urban vandalism, or are there better solutions we should consider?